GusFiveO/CandidateMatcher/README.md

 - PostgreSQL database
 - Slack app with necessary permissions

+### Slack App
+create a Slack app at https://api.slack.com/apps

+#### Slack app redirect uri
+Use https://redirectmeto.com/ as redirect uri prefix to be able to use use http://localhost:3000/api/slack/install as redirect uri with HTTPS

+#### make sure that your slack app have the following scopes
+- channels:history
+- channels:read
+- chat:write
+- chat:write.public
+- groups:history
+- im:history
+- im:write
+- mpim:history
+- users.profile:read
+- users:read
 ### Environment Variables

 Create a `.env` file in the root of your project and add the following environment variables: